ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 There are multiple things I could do at home from Apple's fitness subscription to even Just Dance on my Switch.

-Other alternatives to consider are a stationary bike or the Switch Fit related game...
+Other alternatives to consider are a stationary bike, or the Switch Fit related game...

 Making it a general habit could have cascading positive effects on my life.